 E. What was learned from doing the project?
 If done again, would anything be done differently?

 2. Give it a test run and time it.
 The total time should be somewhere between 7 – 10 minutes.
 Do it more than once if needed.
+Videos may be edited to remove parts that aren’t needed, and/or add parts that got missed in the initial recording.
 When done, watch it carefully to make sure that all items have been included and done to your satisfaction.
 Feel free to have others watch it as well.

 Post your Video and Pictures

 When you are completely done and satisfied with your video, verify the project ID you received when you registered.
 For example, it might be “AP-ADF”.
 Please name the file with your Project ID plus the word, “video”.
 Example: AP-ADF-video.
-Go to the upload website and upload the video.
+Go to the upload website ( — link to be provided —) and upload the video.
 Your video will be viewable by the judges as an unpublished YouTube video and deleted after judging is complete.

 Last, upload the pictures of your notebook and device to the same site.
 For the notebook, name the file(s) by your Project ID and the word, “notebook.”
-For the specific device, name the file(s) by the project ID and the name of your device(“car”; “bridge”; “egg-drop”).
+For the specific device, name the file(s) by the project ID and the name of your device(“car”; “bridge”; “egg-drop”; “covid equipment”).
 Since you will have multiple pictures of your notebook or device, please add a sequential number to the filename for each picture.
-Example: AP-ADF-notebook1, AP-ADF-notebook2, etc.; or AP-ADF-car, AP-ADF-car1, AP-ADF-car2, etc
+Example: AP-ADF-notebook1, AP-ADF-notebook2, etc.; or AP-ADF-car1, AP-ADF-car2, AP-ADF-car3, etc